jaredpalmer/after.js/UPGRADING.md

 ];
 ```

-This is too hard and complicated so we made a babel plugin to do this automatically, because we care about Developer Experience. (using this plugin is optional)
+This is too hard and complicated so we made a babel plugin to do this automatically because we care about Developer Experience. (using this plugin is optional)

 #### Use babel plugin